My top 5 skills to be successful as a restaurant manager:

 In my opinion, a high level of performance skills, leadership and hospitality are the most important skills to be successful in my job and in gastronomy.

-The Restaurant GO is the staff restaurant of the Graubündner Kantonalbank and offers a total of 80 seats, a terrace and a cosy courtyard.
-We serve lunch for our esteemed guests from from Monday to Friday.
+The Restaurant GO is the staff restaurant of the Graubündner Kantonalbank and offers a total of 80 seats, a terrace and a cozy courtyard.
+We serve lunch for our esteemed guests from Monday to Friday.